nicklockwood/SwiftFormat/README.md

 Known issues
 ---------------

+* The `trailingClosures` rule will sometimes generate ambiguous code that breaks your program.
+For this reason, the rule is disabled by default.
+It is recommended that you apply this rule manually and review the changes, rather than including it in an automatic formatting process.

 * Under rare circumstances, SwiftFormat may misinterpret a generic type followed by an `=` sign as a pair of `<` and `>=` expressions.
 For example, the following case would be handled incorrectly:

         let foo: Dictionary<String, String>=["Hello": "World"]

-    To work around this, either manually add a space between the `>` and `=` characters to eliminate the ambiguity, or use add `--disable spaceAroundOperators` to the command-line options.
+    To work around this, either manually add a space between the `>` and `=` characters to eliminate the ambiguity, or add `--disable spaceAroundOperators` to the command-line options.

 * If a file begins with a comment, the `stripHeaders` rule will remove it if is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.